VictoriaMetrics/VictoriaMetrics/README.md

     	Wait time used by Consul service discovery.
 Default value is used if not set -promscrape.consulSDCheckInterval duration
     	Interval for checking for changes in Consul.
 This works only if consul_sd_configs is configured in '-promscrape.config' file.
 See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#consul_sd_config for details (default 30s)
+  -promscrape.digitaloceanSDCheckInterval duration
+        Interval for checking for changes in digital ocean.
+This works only if digitalocean_sd_configs is configured in '-promscrape.config' file.
+See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#digitalocean_sd_config for details (default 1m0s)
   -promscrape.disableCompression
     	Whether to disable sending 'Accept-Encoding: gzip' request headers to all the scrape targets.
 This may reduce CPU usage on scrape targets at the cost of higher network bandwidth utilization.
 It is possible to set 'disable_compression: true' individually per each 'scrape_config' section in '-promscrape.config' for fine grained control
   -promscrape.disableKeepAlive